zitadel/zitadel/docs/docs/apis/proto/auth.md

 > **rpc** SetMyMetadata([SetMyMetadataRequest](#setmymetadatarequest))
 [SetMyMetadataResponse](#setmymetadataresponse)

-Sets a user meta data by key to the authorized user
+Sets a user metadata by key to the authorized user